 First off, let’s set some expectations.
-Ice breakers aren’t going to make everyone BFFs, and should just be considered a stepping stone to stronger relationships down the line.
+Ice breakers aren’t going to make everyone BFFs, and should just be considered a stepping stone to growing stronger relationships down the line.

 You can trace this idea back to Tuckman’s Model, a theory that presents group formation as occurring in four stages:

 - Forming: where the group meets, shares interests, and starts identifying common goals

 - Storming: where problems and conflicts begin to arise